amethyst/amethyst/book/src/concepts/resource.md

 ## Storages, part 2

 A `Component`'s `Storage` is a resource.
-The components are affected to entities, but as said previously, they are not "owned" by the entities at the implementation level.
+The components are "attached" to entities, but as said previously, they are not "owned" by the entities at the implementation level.
 By storing them into `Storage`s and by having `Storage` be placed inside `Resources`, it allows global access to all of the components at runtime with minimal effort.